 “So how did it work out in the wild?
 Were you able to accommodate each other?”

 I don’t tell him how accommodating Tommy’s ass was that one time.

 “Yeah.
 I kept saying we were like brothers, not lovers.
 The sex tapered off to just mutual masturbation, but he knew I loved him, just not as an equal.
 I was even mean to him, like an older brother would be.”

 “What was it like when you were around others at the hippie campground?”

-“I said that he was crushing on me like hero-worship, hugging me a lot and always being together.”
+“I said that he was my little brother and crushing on me like hero-worship, hugging me a lot and always being together.”

 Then I tell Dr. Kam the ‘Gatorsaurus legend as my effort to get Tommy to see I was as chicken-shit as anyone.

 “How did that work?”

 “I had to get weapons to attack the ‘gator the next time.”